Minnesota Wildflowers

 Detailed Information

-[photo of flowers] ½-inch white flowers with 5 petals that are deeply divided so they look like 10.
-The flower center is green, surrounded by several white-tipped stamens that turn dark with age.
+[photo of flowers] ½-inch white flowers arising from leaf axils and at the tips of branching stems.
+Flowers have 5 petals that are deeply divided so they look like 10.
+10 white-tipped stamens surround a green ovary with 5 short, arching white styles at the top.

 • Prairie Restorations - Bringing people together with the land